ATTACKING THE EXPERT'S OPINION

 3:00 - 4:30 p.m.

-- Expert's three - and only three - attacks vs. Y factors
+- Expert's three - and only three - attacks vs. Y factors:

-- Attacking expert's double standard re career
+- Attacking expert's double standard re case/career

-- Coda: Don't squander the deposition of opposing expert
+- Coda: Don't squander the expert's deposition